stencho/Swoop/readme.md

 - Circle SDFs
 - Dithering
 - A 2D GJK implementation
-- Automated RenderTarget2D system.
-Create an AutoRenderTarget and assign a function to the 'draw' Action.
-AutoRenderTarget.Manager.register_background_draw() and Manager.register_foreground_draw() allow you to automatically draw the RT to the screen, either above/after or below/before the rest of the UI.
-AutoRenderTarget.render_target can be used any time, however, and is built at the start of each draw().
+- AutoRenderTarget system, 'draw' Action automatically runs at the start of each draw, and AutoRenderTarget.Manager.un/register_background/foreground_draw() make the renderer automatically draw the RT to the screen, above or below the rest of the UI

 #### Most current SwoopDemo screenshot